syncopated/shopshuswap/src/index.md

 archiveButtonText: See all posts
 socialImage: ""
 ---
-This site was created and is being maintained in an effort to provide information regarding businesses that are open and providing service during these COVID-19 times.
+This site was created and is maintained in an effort to provide information regarding businesses that are open and providing service during COVID-19.

 Shop Shuswap is a directory of local businesses in: